 2. Complex MOQ:

-- Suitable for large businesses with frequent or multiple orders
+• Suitable for large businesses with frequent order or high order volume

-- Changes based on the customer volume and frequency of purchase
+• Changes based on the average order volume and frequency of purchase

 Now that we know the difference between simplex and complex MOQ, let us find out how we calculate the minimum order quantity (MOQ).